 As they prepared the rest of their organization to switch from NextGen to Epic, they worked closely with DISC.
-Not only able to avoid a backlog, but they doubled the number of records they scan and index each day as they went live with Epic.
+Not only were they able to avoid a backlog, but they doubled the number of records they scanned and indexed each day as they went live with Epic.

 Making The Change

 The organization had experienced rapid growth due to acquiring new practices and had developed an effective workflow for manually filing medical records.
 However, they recognized that their full-time staff would soon be overwhelmed as their network continued to grow and they did not want to add more staff resources to keep up.

 They chose a technology partner who could duplicate their scan and fax workflow and automate the effective but labor-intensive process: SmartFiler by DISC.

 The organization transitioned its manual document filing system to DISC SmartFiler automated indexing in phases.
 This allowed them to centralize the filing of all electronic fax documents to remove the burden from individual practices.